 If you choose to appear in court without proper representation, you have higher chance of being found guilty of violating your probation.
 If are found to be guilty of probation violation in Missouri, your probation can be revoked or modified and depending on the severity of your probation violation, the judge may also sentence you to jail or prison.
 This also depends upon the crime that got you here in the first place.
 Generally speaking, first time offenders get off a little easier, while persons who have one or more convictions under their belt are usually strapped with the maximum penalty.

 At Missouri Legal, we don’t want to see all of your hard work go down the drain because of one simple mistake.
-Contact us today for a free consultation with one of our experienced criminal defense attorneys.
+Contact us today for a free consultation with one of our experienced criminal defense attorneys in Springfield, MO.